alienking-sol/bearables-main/README.md

 Front end ReactJS app is an edited clone of tonyboyles' boiler-mint-site found here: https://github.com/tonyboylehub/candymachine-v2-boiler-mint-site-noFLP

+You can also find our deployed website here: https://bearables.webflow.io/

-And you can find my Twitter here: https://twitter.com/alienking_sol
+And you can find my Twitter here: https://twitter.com/EIPdegen